ppy/osu-wiki/news/2018/2018-04-26-twc-quarters-recap.md

 The Quarterfinals stage marked the end of the journeys of 4 teams in the Taiko World Cup.
 Those being Argentina, Malaysia, United Kingdom and France.
 Better luck to them next year!

-**Hong Kong kicked off Saturday by sweeping Argentina 5-0.** Argentina did arrive with enough players this time, but their star player [Midnaait](https://osu.ppy.sh/users/1506011) unfortunately was not one of them.
+**Hong Kong kicked off Saturday by sweeping Argentina 5-0.** Argentina did arrive with enough players this time, but their star player ::Midnaait::{ user-id=1506011 } unfortunately was not one of them.

 The match between Poland and France seemed like an even one when the teams traded wins until 2-2.
 At that point, Poland had enough.
-With [CreepyDuck](https://osu.ppy.sh/users/2435013) leading the way, **Poland won the last 3 maps to cause a 5-2 upset against the top-seeded French.**
+With ::CreepyDuck::{ user-id=2435013 } leading the way, **Poland won the last 3 maps to cause a 5-2 upset against the top-seeded French.**

 The United Kingdom were missing a couple key players, which **Brazil took full advantage of and swept the UK 5-0.**

 Spain versus United States is another match where the teams looked balanced early on, but **the US ran away with the game to win 5-1.** Spain edged out the win on the speedy nomod pick [LeaF - I](https://osu.ppy.sh/beatmaps/1607811) to equalize the score at 1-1.
-Other than that, the US dominated every map in style and set some jaw-dropping scores while doing so.
-[Dargin](https://osu.ppy.sh/users/7086439) intimidated Spain right away with an amazing accuracy of only three 100s on the DoubleTime map [M2U - Masquerade](https://osu.ppy.sh/beatmapsets/132040/#taiko/332272).
-Later in the match, [JDrago14](https://osu.ppy.sh/users/7690078) displayed their amazing reading skills by getting a full combo on the Hidden map [CHON - Perfect Pillow](https://osu.ppy.sh/beatmapsets/741465/#taiko/1564247).
+Other than that, the US dominated every map in style and set some jaw-dropping scores while doing so. ::Dargin::{ user-id=7086439 } intimidated Spain right away with an amazing accuracy of only three 100s on the DoubleTime map [M2U - Masquerade](https://osu.ppy.sh/beatmapsets/132040/#taiko/332272).
+Later in the match, ::JDrago14::{ user-id=7690078 } displayed their amazing reading skills by getting a full combo on the Hidden map [CHON - Perfect Pillow](https://osu.ppy.sh/beatmapsets/741465/#taiko/1564247).
 This also happened:
 ![](/wiki/shared/news/2018-04-19-twc-ro16-recap/usa-2-100s.jpg)

 For the first match on Sunday, **Australia swiftly eliminated their northern neighbours Malaysia 5-0.**